goparity/full-stack-challenge/backend-challenge/README.md

 Before starting the challenge please familiarize yourself with the source code as much as possible.
 You should start with the backend part of the challenge before moving to the frontend part.
-Duplicate the .env.example as .env and make sure you have all the necessary configurations to create a mySQL database - goparity can be a good name 😉
-(please also make sure you check the config files).
+Duplicate the .env.example as .env and make sure you have all the necessary configurations to create a mySQL database (please also make sure you check the config files).

 Install the dependencies